kanmeugne/kanmeugne.github.io/_posts/dev/2020-09-18-sfml-cmake-windows.md

 )
 {% endhighlight %}

-All you need to know is the location of the official git repository of your external project and you are all set dfor this part.
-You might need to use a specific tag though.

 ### 2. CMakeLists.txt : the configration file

+This is where you define the targets.
+Note that the external project build is triggered before the target definitions.

 {% highlight cmake %}
 # Download and unpack googletest at configure time